North Island, Seychelles: Economics

-Most of the population are employed in the tourism business.
+Most of the population is employed in the tourism business.

 Accommodations reserved for the permanent staff are located near the island's center.

 Facilities

-The buildings of the island are either renovated coral buildings or were built from the removal of the unwanted trees on the island, during Marius Maier plan.
+The buildings of the island are either renovated coral buildings or were built from the removal of the unwanted trees on the island, during Marius Maier's plan.
 The resort has 10 standard villas, and a special excluded (Villa North).

-A gym is in the village, a huge spa, library, restaurant.
+A gym is in the village, a huge spa, library, and restaurant.

 The resort also features a boutique, a dive center, a main pool, and a bar.

 Tourism

-The island has many activities. mountain biking, scuba diving, kayaking and deep sea fishing.
+The island has many activities. mountain biking, scuba diving, kayaking, and deep-sea fishing.

 The resort offers a unique dining concept: the chef discusses guests' likes and dislikes upon arrival and bases available ingredients on this information.
-All food on North Island is either grown in the organic vegetable gardens, reared on the island, or caught fresh from the sea.
+All food on North Island is either grown in the organic vegetable gardens, reared on the island or caught fresh from the sea.